Advice and Assistance Open or Close

 Apprentices must be aged 16 or over and combine working with studying for a work-based qualification - from GCSE's or equivalent up to degree level.
 They are an excellent way to find eager employees who will be trained up to a high level in order to provide them with the skills needed to perform their job.
 We work with partners to promote and recruit apprenticeships within the District and you may be able to get funding to help employ an apprentice.
 The Apprentices can be new or current employees and more detail can be found on Gov.uk website.

 Higher and degree apprenticeships are available at levels 4 to 7 and combine work with study and may include a work-based, academic or combined qualification or a professional qualification relevant to the industry.
-If you would like to find out more, please visit Gov.uk or Sheffield Hallam University.
+If you would like to find out more, please visit Gov.uk, Sheffield Hallam University or Derby University.

 Broadband Open or Close